abesford/seizzmic-site-0c00b/src/pages/index.md

       Leading your organisation through digital change can be difficult.
 We help you make it happen.
     subtitle: >-
-      Our goal is to get you working in a way that's fit for the Internet-era - that your colleagues and customers will really notice.
+      Our goal is to get you working in a way that's fit for the Internet-era, that your customers and colleagues will really notice.
 We're experts in business change, modernising complex technology estates, making better use of data, and staying cyber-secure.
 We'll help you plot out your digital journey, and support you to get there.